Featured sessions & invited speakers

 -

-We are honored to welcome José Urteaga, a longtime leader in sea turtle and coastal conservation across Central America.
-For more than two decades, José has worked hand in hand with communities to protect olive ridley, leatherback, and hawksbill turtles at some of the region’s most critical nesting sites.
+We are honored to welcome Dr. José Urteaga, Director of Marine Partnerships for Wild Earth Allies.
+As a longtime leader in sea turtle and coastal conservation across Central America, over more than two decades, José has worked hand in hand with communities to protect olive ridley, leatherback, and hawksbill turtles at some of the region’s most critical nesting sites.
 His early efforts in Nicaragua helped transform grassroots protection into a lasting national and regional movement for marine conservation.

 Now serving as Director of Marine Partnerships at Wild Earth Allies, José continues to advance community-driven approaches that unite local well-being with environmental stewardship.
 His work embodies collaboration, compassion, and innovation, connecting people and ecosystems across borders.
 José’s leadership and partnerships reflect the spirit of global cooperation that defines our community, bridging continents and cultures in service of sea turtles and the coastal places we share.